-None of goeasy's employees are unionized. goeasy considers its relations with its employees to be positive with an 81% Employee Engagement score as evidenced by being a recipient of 5 business and culture awards in 2019.
+None of goeasy's employees are unionized. goeasy considers its relations with its employees to be positive with an 83% Employee Engagement score as evidenced by being recognized as one of Canada's Most Admired Corporate Cultures by Waterstone (2018), North America's Most Engaged Workforce by Achiever's (2019) and Greater Toronto's Top Employers (2020).